 3. Put a drizzle of olive oil in a medium-high pan, add onion, jalapeno, salt, and pepper to taste then sauté until onion is cooked through.

 4. Add garlic and stir until fragrant, about 1 minute.

 5. In Dutch oven or large pot, add tomato sauce, beans, corn, Rotel on medium heat until bubbling, then turn down to a simmer

 9. Add southwest spice & dash of Tajin.

 11. Right before serving, stir in 1-2 cups of shredded cheddar.

 12. Cut avocado in half, leave in skin, and score all the way through to the skin but not through it, in a grid pattern to create cubes.

-13. Serve stew in bowl, spoon out as much avocado over the top as you like, and add tortilla chips.
-I also used a dollop of sour cream, a little more shredded cheese and another dash of Tajin on top.
+13. Serve stew in a bowl, spoon out as much avocado over the top as you like, and add tortilla chips.
+I also used a dollop of sour cream, a little more shredded cheese, and another dash of Tajin on top.
 Enjoy!